2018 NEW PRAGUE/SHAKOPEE/JORDAN

-Back row: Matt Middendorf, Jon Whittemore, Dustin Breitbach, Todd Haider, Jon Olmscheid, Cory Yarke, Ryan Bauer, Aaron Vogt, Steve Mueller, Adam Breitbach, Chad Kampsen, Ethan Vogt, Paul Kampsen, Pat Illies, Spring Hill draftee, Rick Lieser, Greenwald draftee Keith Frieler, New Munich draftee Pat Nathe.
-Front row: Bat boy Mike Whittemore, Randy Duevel, Noah Bayer, Andy Mages, Bill Buckentine, Matt Bauer, Pat Weller, bat boy Tyler Buckentine, Mike Illies.
+Back row, left to right: Matt Middendorf, Jon Whittemore, Dustin Breitbach, Todd Haider, Jon Olmscheid, Cory Yarke, Ryan Bauer, Aaron Vogt, Steve Mueller, Adam Breitbach, Chad Kampsen, Ethan Vogt, Paul Kampsen, Pat Illies, Rick Lieser (Spring Hill), Keith Frieler (Greenwald) and Pat Nathe (New Munich).
+Front row, left to right: Bat boy Mike Whittemore, Randy Duevel, Noah Bayer, Andy Mages, Bill Buckentine, Matt Bauer, Pat Weller, bat boy Tyler Buckentine and Mike Illies.

 Elrosa 4, Wilmont 3 (Minnesota Baseball Association website)